bouncingsoles/adagios/README.md

 adagios
 =========
-This module will install adagios using Naemon instead of Nagios on a CentOS 7 server.
-Configures pnp4nagios as well.
+This ansible role will install Adagios with PNP4Nagios and Naemon.

 Requirements
 ------------